 - Revenue guidance for Q4 2021 is $58 million at the midpoint, above analyst estimates of $57.5 million

-- Free cash flow of $18 million, up 134% from previous quarter
+- Free cash flow was negative $18.6 million, down from positive free cash flow of $18 million in previous quarter

 - Net Revenue Retention Rate: 129%, in line with previous quarter